sequelize/umzug/README.md

   // The name of the negative method in migrations.
   downName: 'down',

+  migrations: {
     // The params that gets passed to the migrations.
     // Might be an array or a synchronous function which returns an array.
-  migrationsParams: [],
+    params: [],

     // The path to the migrations directory.
-  migrationsPath: 'migrations',
+    path: 'migrations',

     // The pattern that determines whether or not a file is a migration.
-  migrationsPattern: /^\d+[\w-]+\.js$/,
+    pattern: /^\d+[\w-]+\.js$/,

     // A function that receives and returns the to be executed function.
     // This can be used to modify the function.
-  migrationsWrap: function (fun) { return fun; }
+    wrap: function (fun) { return fun; }
+  }
 }
 ```